irawoodring/343/python-overview/PITCHME.md

 ---
 We can still modify this.
 But we shouldn't.
 I saw a Stack Overflow post once that put this perfectly:
 ---
->>Yes, a Jedi's strength flows from the Force.
+"Yes, a Jedi's strength flows from the Force.
 But beware of the dark side.
 Anger, fear, aggression - the dark side of the Force, are they.
 Easily they flow, quick to join you in a fight.
 If once you start down the dark path, forever will it dominate your destiny.
-Consume you, it will, as it did Obi-Wan's apprentice.

-- Master Yoda
+Consume you, it will, as it did Obi-Wan's apprentice." - Master Yoda

 Don't start down that path.
 ---